 The Glenn Gray Award

 This award was established in 1980 to recognize an outstanding junior or senior history major.
 The award is usually given to a graduating senior, but juniors have received the award as well.
 The student selected receives $500 and a commemorative certificate.
-The application requires a substantial writing sample and two faculty letters of recommendation.
+The application requires a substantial writing sample.

 The Ed Hirsch Scholarship